 My Mitsubishi Adventure cost me about the Peso equivalent of $18,000 when I bought it, and license, insurance and such are laughingly cheaper than in the US.
 I’ve had the car 10 years now and had virtually no problems at all.

 Driving, indeed is an adventure, and here in the Metro Manila area it can be a real pain, but better a car than no car for me.
 What I really need is a driver.
-When my wife and I get finished with our next building project I’ll have room for a driver, perhaps I’ll hire one than, just so I can sit in the back and read a book when we’re stuck in Manila traffic.
+When my wife and I get finished with our next building project I’ll have room for a driver, perhaps I’ll hire one then, just so I can sit in the back and read a book when we’re stuck in Manila traffic.

 … I’ve looked at employment here but you’re right, not worth the pay you’d get.
 Same with businesses, not saying something’s not out there, I just haven’t thought of it yet …